Skip to content

 Prediction functions for ndarrays of device geometries.

-predict_array(device_array, model, model_type, binarize, gpu=False)
+predict_array(device_array, model, model_type, binarize)

 Predict the nanofabrication outcome of a device array using a specified model.

 This function sends the device array to a serverless prediction service, which uses a specified machine learning model to predict the outcome of the nanofabrication process.
-The prediction can be performed on a GPU if specified.

 Parameters: